cosc2336-ds-alg/assg10/README.md

 In the first case, if the new value of `(backIndex + 1)` is equal to the array `size`, the remainder of dividing by `size` will be 0, which will wrap the `backIndex` back around to 0 as desired.
-Using modulo (remainder) arithemetic for circular buffer indexing is common and you will see it done this way often if you look at other code using an array as a circular buffer.
+Using modulo (remainder) arithmetic for circular buffer indexing is common and you will see it done this way often if you look at other code using an array as a circular buffer.